awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

  **Cause:** File preview fetch requests in the AWS Cloud9 IDE require cookies to be sent by the web browser to authenticate\.
 By default, web browsers send cookies for regular script requests, but not for module script requests, unless you add the `crossorigin` attribute\.

  **Solution:** Add the `crossorigin` attribute to the `<script>` element\.
 For example, `<script type="module" src="index.js" crossorigin></script>`\.
 Then save the changed file, and try to preview the it again\.

+## Environment Deletion Error: "One or more environments failed to delete"<a name="troubleshooting-delete-environment"></a>

+**Issue:** When you try to delete one or more environments in the AWS Cloud9 console, a message is displayed that reads "one or more environments failed to delete," and at least one of the environments is not deleted\.

+**Possible cause:** AWS CloudFormation might have a problem deleting one or more of the environments\. \(AWS Cloud9 relies on AWS CloudFormation to create and delete environments\.\)

+**Recommended solution:** Try using AWS CloudFormation to delete each of the undeleted environments, as follows\.

+1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

+1. On the AWS navigation bar, choose the AWS Region for the environment\.

+1. In the list of AWS CloudFormation stacks, select the entry where **Stack name** contains the undeleted environment name and **Status** is **DELETE\_FAILED**\.
+For example, if the environment name is **my\-demo\-environment**, choose the stack that begins with the name **aws\-cloud9\-my\-demo\-environment**\. \(Choose the box or option next to the environment name, not the environment name itself\.\)

+1. Choose **Actions, Delete Stack**\.

+1. If prompted, choose **Yes, Delete**\.

+The process of deleting a stack might take a few minutes\.

+If the stack disappears from the list, the environment is now deleted\.

+If the stack is still displays displayed with **DELETE\_FAILED** after a few minutes, the environment is still not deleted\.
+In this case, you can try to manually delete each of the failed stack's resources\.

+**Note**
+Manually deleting a failed stack's resources doesn't remove the stack itself from your AWS account\.

+To manually delete these resources, in the AWS CloudFormation console, choose the failed stack, and then select the **Resources** section\.
+Go to the console in AWS for each resource in this list, and then use that console to manually delete the resource\.